dantzlerwolfe/dantzlerwolfe.github.io/README.md

+Welcome to Domtastic

 Hi.
 I'm John.

-This project is based in part on chapter 15 of Marijn Haverbeke's Eloquent Javascript.
-I've adopted his general approach to manipulating the DOM and attempt to apply it to my simple projectile game I've called DOMTASTIC.
-The goal is to achieve, through customization, an understanding of the underlying techniques used in the chapter.
-This includes encapsulation, use of higher-order functions and basic asynchronous programming.
+This project was started as an attempt to understand chapter 15 of [Marijn Haverbeke's Eloquent Javascript](http://eloquentjavascript.net/index.html) by adapting his code to a simple projectile game I've called DOMTASTIC.
+The goal is to achieve, through customization, an understanding of the underlying techniques used in the chapter, including encapsulation, use of higher-order functions and basic asynchronous programming.

+##Unique/Heavily Modified Elements:

+1. **Simple Projectile Motion:** Added constant acceleration equations to handle simple motion of objects in freefall.
+See *math/physics* section of the main script file.
+2. **Obstacle Handling:** Instead of setting collision behaviors based on a fixed boundary (which Haverbeke does for collisions with the static grid), I've made each collision an object to object interaction.
+The user can define the result of a given collision by modifying an object's `interact` method.
+One consequence of this approach is that an object must have a lot of information about the path it has taken to a given collision.
+To handle this, Domtastic uses an object's leading corner as its reference point.
+The `yTest` and `dZone` methods provide outcomes for various approach vectors, and those outcomes in turn affect the way the `interactWith` method handles the collisions.

+Other Elements have been either left intact or lightly modified to handle Domtastic's unique functionality.

+If you see something you dislike, please feel free to comment and/or suggest modifications.
+But just remember one thing: I'm a lawyer, not an engineer (yet).